 *Must carry comprehensive and collision on personal auto policy for company-provided coverage to apply.

 Another important thing to mention is that your car insurance company may require you to remove your delivery vehicle from your policy or cancel your car insurance policy altogether, even if you only use one of your covered vehicles for delivery.
-Your carrier might take these actions, even if your delivery company offers coverage.
+Your carrier might take these actions even if your delivery company offers coverage.

 Ridesharing insurance

-Uber and Lyft provide some coverage when you’re working, but the situation here is similar for those driving for a food delivery app — coverage only applies during certain times of the ride, coverage is limited and your insurance company could nonrenew your vehicle or policy if you use your personal vehicle for ridesharing.
+Uber and Lyft provide some coverage when you’re working, but the situation is similar to those driving for a food delivery app — coverage only applies during certain times of the ride, coverage is limited and your insurance company could nonrenew your vehicle or policy if you use your personal vehicle for ridesharing.

 Ridesharing company Company-provided liability coverage Company-provided physical damage coverage